ragnarr18/theToddler/readme.md

   to run program: cd /theToddler/ and run npm start to run eslint:  npm run lint

+contributers:
   arnarp18:  Arnar Snær Pálsson
   bjarnib18: Bjarni Berg Björgvinsson
   ragnarr18: Ragnar Geir Ragnarsson

 feats:
   edit:   boards, lists and tasks are editable, however for some you need to go back and then go into the the object again to see the changes